 NMPSIA has entered into contracts with various commercial excess insurance carriers to minimize exposure on risks above NMPSIA's self-insurance retention.
-As of June 30, 2020, the per occurrence self-insurance retention for workers' compensation losses is \$1 million; general, automobile and errors and omissions liability is \$1 million; property and automobile physical damage losses is \$1 million.
+As of June 30, 2021, the per occurrence self-insurance retention for workers' compensation losses is \$1 million; general, automobile and errors and omissions liability is \$1 million; property is \$1,000,000 subject to a sub-limit of \$1,500,000 for the perils of wind and hail and automobile physical damage losses is \$1 million.
+Crime limits are \$2,250,000 each occurrence.

+Property and casualty losses are self-insured up to certain amounts during each policy year.
+Property coverages and limits are written on a per occurrence basis subject to various sub-limits.
+Liability coverages and limits are written on an occurrence basis subject to various annual aggregate limits and are reinsured by commercial excess insurance carriers.

+NOTE 7: EXCESS INSURANCE (Continued)

-Property and casualty aggregate losses are self-insured up to certain amounts during each policy year.
-Each coverage part maintains a separate aggregate limit and is reinsured by commercial excess insurance carriers.
-For the policy year July 1, 2019 to July 1, 2020, the property policy aggregate limit is unlimited.
-The liability policy aggregate limit is \$13,000,000.
-The aggregate limit limits the annual amounts that NMPSIA would be responsible for in funding its self-insured losses.
+For the policy year July 1, 2020 to July 1, 2021, the property policy limit is \$750,000,000 each occurrence, subject to various sub-limits.
+The liability policy limit is \$35,000,000 each occurrence subject to annual aggregates.
+In addition, there is an annual total policy aggregate in the amount of \$35,000,000 subject to an annual aggregate limit.
+The total aggregate limits, limits the annual amounts that NMPSIA would be responsible for in funding all self-insured losses.